 Some other tools which are great for keyword research are Keywordtool.io and Ubersuggest.
 Oh and don’t forget to check out Google Trends to see if you can find any useful trends, or take a look at the trend graph for a niche you are interested in.

-When using these tools, there are a few general best practices that he recommends, which are really useful to bear in mind…
+When using these tools, there are a few general best practices that he recommends, which are really useful to bear in mind.

-Start Broad and go narrow as you dig deeper:
+Start broad and go narrow as you dig deeper

 Starting from a high level allows you to get an understanding of the niche landscape before becoming too invested in a particular niche.
 For example, you may start with a men’s interest idea, narrow that down to men’s grooming, and get even more granular with men’s shaving or razor.

-Explore the “Best” and “Review” keywords first:
+Explore the “best” and “review” keywords first

-So now we know that we are looking for a niche that has some existing interest, without overwhelming competition.
+We know that we are looking for a niche that has some existing interest, without overwhelming competition.
 Our assumption is that we will be able to create a website marketing products within a niche, and start sending purchase-ready consumers to Amazon.
 When they buy, we make money.